evgdim/clean-code/presentation/index.md

 * loop blocks bigger than X lines
 * try blocks bigger than X lines

+Smaller methods run faster - it's more likely that the JIT compiler will optimize them over big methods

 # Refactoring Demo =>

 You should be able to explain what a function does in no more than 20 words without using words like “and” and “or”.